Cluster Suite Overview

 - High-availability Service Management — Provides failover of services from one cluster node to another in case a node becomes inoperative.

 - Cluster administration tools — Configuration and management tools for setting up, configuring, and managing a Red Hat cluster.
 The tools are for use with the Cluster Infrastructure components, the High-availability and Service Management components, and storage.

 - Linux Virtual Server (LVS) — Routing software that provides IP-Load-balancing.
 LVS runs in a pair of redundant servers that distributes client requests evenly to real servers that are behind the LVS servers.

-- GFS — GFS (Global File System) or GFS2 (Global File System 2) provides a cluster file system for use with Red Hat Cluster Suite.
-GFS/GFS2 allows multiple nodes to share storage at a block level as if the storage were connected locally to each cluster node.
+- Red Hat GFS (Global File System) — Provides a cluster file system for use with Red Hat Cluster Suite.
+GFS allows multiple nodes to share storage at a block level as if the storage were connected locally to each cluster node.

 - Cluster Logical Volume Manager (CLVM) — Provides volume management of cluster storage.

 NoteWhen you create or modify a CLVM volume for a clustered environment, you must ensure that you are running the